Marcin90K/NotepadWPF/README.md

 # NotepadWPF

 ## Description
-This is a Notepad text editor for Windows, reacher than a built-in standard Windows Notepad
+This is a Notepad text editor for Windows, reacher than a built-in standard Windows Notepad.

 ## Used technologies